mehdi-hexing/Avast/README.md

 # 🔑 Avast-Key-Generator-Telegram-Bot
-> This bot generates key every 8 hours and sent it in telegram channel.
+> This bot generates key every 8 hours and send it in telegram channel.
 > you should change 16 and 17 and 81 lines with your bot API and your channel Telegram ID.
 > example:
 > 12345678:yourapiyourapiyourapiyourapi